-It was, I think, the summer of 1979 that I visited the local library and borrowed Tolkien’s The Lord of the Rings.
-Around about five years earlier, over the course of a few months in morning assembly, the head teacher of my primary school, a silver haired Mr. Smith, read to us all Tolkien’s The Hobbit.
+It was, I think, the summer of 1979 that I visited the local library to borrow Tolkien’s The Lord of the Rings.
+Around about five years earlier, over the course of a few months in morning assemblies, the head teacher of my primary school, a silver haired Mr. Smith, read to us all Tolkien’s The Hobbit.

-I was expecting to be enthralled by The Lord of the Rings as I was with The Hobbit; but I was disenchanted.
-The first chapter about Bilbo’s eleventy-first birthday was ladened with too many details for my liking.
+I was expecting to be enthralled by The Lord of the Rings as I was with The Hobbit; but I was pretty well disenchanted.
+The first chapter about Bilbo’s eleventy-first birthday was filled with too many details for my liking.
 So I promptly returned the epic back to the local library; disappointed with the book and, I think, with myself.

 About a month later, I borrowed the book again.
-And although I read a few more pages than previously, I still could not manage to complete the first chapter.
+And though I read a few more pages than previously, I still couldn’t manage to complete the first chapter.
 Again, the book went back to the library!

 Over the next decade or so, I would read other works in the Tolkien canon; the canon of middle-earth: The Silmarion, Unfinished Tales, Bilbo’s Last Song and then in 2007, The Children of Hurin.
 Middle-earth still enthrals me to this day.